FP&A

 Abhishek Singh

-Abhi joined us in 2011 and heads up our Client Delivery Team from our US office.
+Abhi joined us in 2011 and heads up Operations from our US office.
 A devoted fan of the Indian cricket team and, when not watching cricket, plays cricket at a high level himself.

 The Hidden Iceberg